-- Door locks that activate as soon as the car reaches a certain speed.
+Door locks activate as soon as the car reaches a certain speed.

-- A special hammer should be in your car that can break open a window in case your car is in a flooding situation.
-The pressure of the water can prevent you from breaking a window with a shoe or a book, and the water will be probably short out the electrical system.
-Thus, the hammer designed for this purpose can be a life saver.
+A special hammer should be in your car that can break open a window in case your car is in a flooding situation.
+The pressure of the water can prevent you from breaking a window with a shoe or a book, and the water will probably short out the electrical system.
+Thus, the hammer designed for this purpose can be a lifesaver.

-- In your trunk, you should have inflated spare, basic tools, flairs and an orange safety placard that you can set up if your car stops running, or you have to change a tire.
+In your trunk, you should have an inflated spare, basic tools, flairs, and an orange safety placard that you can set up if your car stops running, or you have to change a tire.

-- Alarm system—These alarms should activate if someone pulls on the handle of the car, bumps into it or come into other contact.
-If it was an incidental contact, then the person will likely walk away.
-If it was a serious attempt to steel the car, it will probably be thwarted.
+These alarms should activate if someone pulls on the handle of the car, bumps into it, or come into another contact.
+If it was incidental contact, then the person will likely walk away.
+If it was a serious attempt to steal the car, it will probably be thwarted.

 Thus, security is not something purchased in a box or at the store.
 Security is a practice that everyone should employ, using the appropriate tools for the appropriate purposes.